sims1253/scholzmx/DESIGN_ROADMAP.md

 - **`simonsarris.com`:** Model for the minimalist, single-column layout, clean header navigation, and overall focus on readable content.
 Particularly inspired by the landscape scribbles in the background and small illustrations at the bottom of pages.
 - **`gwern.net` / `turntrout.com`:** Inspiration for future-state advanced hosting (caching, archival) and deep, interconnected content.
 Turntrout's fish with vine leaves, large illustrated initials, nice typography, and pixel art animations exemplify the handcrafted aesthetic we're aiming for.
 - **`putanumonit.com` / `mailchi.mp/btiscience/ferns`:** Inspiration for the "paper-y" feel, warm color palettes, and classic typography.
 The fern botanical illustrations represent the organic, handcrafted aesthetic we want to achieve.
-- **Edward Tufte:** The work of Edward Tufte will inform the site's commitment to data visualization, clarity, and information density.

 ### 4.2.
 Game UI Aesthetic Philosophy